 Bottom line: We need more data literacy

-I hear the battle cry for ‘more data’ amongst everyone dealing with statistics and ‘international development workers’ more generally all the time.
+I hear the battle cry for ‘more data’ amongst everyone dealing with statistics and data analysis, and ‘international development workers’ more generally all the time.
 I support that sentiment wholeheartedly.
 But at the same time I think it is equally important still to educate everyone on how to interpret data.
 Because simply having more data just adds more noise.
 As the letter of the UK Statistics Authority on foreign secretary Boris Johnson’s claim that leaving the EU would save £350m a week shows, collecting and aggregating data on its own does not make for better policies if no one understands or trusts the statistics.